heitornolla/heitornolla/README.md

 In this profile you'll find research projects, experiments, publications, study material and open-source contributions related to these areas.
 Feel free to connect if you'd like to discuss research, collaborate on projects or simply exchange ideas.

 Everything I build and study is possible because of those who came before me.
-Standing on the shoulders of giants, I hope to contribute back to the scientific community.
+I am merely standing on the shoulders of giants.

 ##
 <div>